Skip to main content Skip to footer

 The Skilled Worker visa allows you to work for a named employer in a specific position.
 Once you have completed 5 years continuous residence with a Skilled Worker visa, you should become eligible for settlement provided your absences are within permitted limits.

 RLegal solicitors can guide you through the complex evidential requirements and assist you with your application for a Skilled Worker visa from start to finish.
-We have over 20 years experience of lodging successful applications in this and its predecessor categories and are recommended by the Legal 500 in the immigration business category.
+We have over 20 years experience of lodging successful applications in this and its predecessor categories and are recommended by the Legal 500 in the business immigration category.
 We will take the worry out of the process and give you peace of mind.

 For more information, please contact us on +44 (0)20 7038 3980 where you can talk to one of our team, email us at info@rlegal.com or complete our online enquiry form.